agibsonsw/PrintHtml/readme.md

 - Delete All Annotations: Delete all annotation regions.
 - Show Annotation Comment: Show the annotation comment of the region under the cursor.

 You can navigate the annotations in the generate HTML by using a jump table.
-You can show the jump table at any time wiht ```alt+double_mouse_click``` or simply by clicking an existing annotation.
-If it gets in the way, you can dock in the bottom right.
+You can show the jump table at any time by selecting the annotation button in the toolbar.
+You can also click any annotation to show the jump table as well.
+If it gets in the way, you can dock it in a different location.

 <img src="http://dl.dropbox.com/u/342698/ExportHtml/annotation_table_preview.png" border="0"/>